Environment Baselining Pilot

 • The farm owner’s commitment to engage with AHDB and partners for the duration of the five-year project

-Every farmer who expresses an interest in the pilot project will receive communication from either AHDB or QMS with the outcome of their application; we anticipate this will be by the end of August 2024.
+Every farmer who expressed an interest in the pilot project received communication from either AHDB or QMS with the outcome of their application.

 If you have any questions, email: environment@ahdb.org.uk